-440 5 Summary and perspectives
+5 Summary and perspectives

-The aim of this work was to study a parameterization of the Collisional Ice Break-Up for the bulk 2-moment microphysics scheme LIMA running in a cloud resolving mesoscale model (Meso-NH in our case).
+The aim of this work was to study a parameterization of the collisional ice break-up for the bulk two-moment microphysics LIMA scheme running in a cloud-resolving mesoscale model (Meso-NH, in our case).
 While the process is suspected to occur in real clouds, it is not included in current bulk microphysics schemes.
-Because of uncertainties to physically describe the ice break-up process, the

-- present parameterization has been kept as simple as possible.
-It considers only collisions between small aggregates and large dense graupel particles.
+Because of uncertainties to physically describe the ice break-up process, the present parameterization has been kept as simple as possible.
+It considers only collisions between small aggregates and large, dense graupel particles.
 The number of ice fragments that results from a single collision, \mathcal{N}{sg} , is a key parameter, which is estimated from only a very small number of past experiments (Vardiman, 1978).
 This study suggests an upper bound on \mathcal{N}{sg} because of the sensitivity of \mathcal{N}{sg} to the simulated precipitation.
-We found that taking $\mathcal{N}{sg} > 10$ significantly reduced surface - 450 precipitation.
+We found that taking $\mathcal{N}{sg} > 10$ significantly reduced surface precipitation.
 This is problematic because most of the cloud schemes (running without the CIBU process) are carefully verified for quantitative precipitation forecasts in operational applications.
-Furthermore, we suggest that N{sg} could be considered as the realization of a random process that reduces the impact of CIBU on the precipitation and also that delicate radiating crystals undergoing fragmentation lead to a variety of crystals with a missing arm or to many irregular fragments as - 455 illustrated and discussed by Hobbs and Farber (1972).
-As a result, it has been shown, that running LIMA with N{sg} > 10 for the STERAO and WK deep convection cases taken from Skamarock et al. (2000) and Weisman and Klemp (1982, 1984) respectively, alters surface precipitation because the conversion of cloud ice crystals to precipitating ice is slowed down.
-In any case, the increase of the number concentration of the small ice crystals due to the application of CIBU is clearly substantial 460 (up to 1,000 fold in the WK simulations with N{sg} = 50).
+Furthermore, we suggest that \mathcal{N}{sg} could be considered as the realization of a random process that reduces the impact of CIBU on the precipitation and also that delicate radiating crystals undergoing fragmentation lead to a variety of crystals with a missing arm or to many irregular fragments as illustrated and discussed by Hobbs and Farber (1972).
+As a result, it has been shown that running LIMA with $\mathcal{N}{sg} > 10$ for the STERAO and WK deep convection cases taken from Skamarock et al. (2000) and Weisman and Klemp (1982, 1984), respectively, alters surface precipitation because the conversion of cloud ice crystals to precipitating ice is slowed down.
+In any case, the increase of the number concentration of the small ice crystals due to the application of CIBU is clearly substantial (up to 1000-fold in the WK simulations with $\mathcal{N}{sg} = 50$).

-The microphysics perturbation due to the activation of CIBU has been studied in detail for the STERAO case by looking at the profiles of the mixing ratios, ice concentrations and corresponding budget terms.
+The microphysics perturbation due to the activation of CIBU has been studied in detail for the STERAO case by looking at the profiles of the mixing ratios, ice concentrations, and corresponding budget terms.
 In particular, the CIBU effect on the pristine ice and aggregate mixing ratios is compensated by an enhancement of the capture of the small crystals by the aggregates.
-The sensitivity of the ice concentration to N{sg} is demonstrated with a mean multiplication factor as high as 25 for $N{sg} = 10$.
-The last study on the sensitivity of the simulations to the initial IFN concentration showed that CIBU was mostly efficient for current IFN concentrations of $\sim 1 \text{ dm}^{-3}$.
-Furthermore, the CIBU process was still active for very low IFN concentrations, down to 0.001 dm-3, which were sufficient to initiate the ice phase.
+The sensitivity of the ice concentration to \mathcal{N}{sg} is demonstrated with a mean multiplication factor as high as 25 for $\mathcal{N}{sg}=10$.
+The last study on the sensitivity of the simulations to the initial IFN concentration showed that CIBU was mostly efficient for current IFN concentrations of ~ 1 day m-3.
+Furthermore, the CIBU process was still active for very low IFN concentrations, down to 0.001 day m-3, which were sufficient to initiate the ice phase.

 The effects of CIBU have been confirmed by a second series of WK simulations.
-The enhancement of the cloud ice concentration is very high when N{sg} > 10 and a loss of surface precipitation is found in terms of the peak value and the reduction of the precipitating areas.
+The enhancement of the cloud ice concentration is very high when $\mathcal{N}{sg} > 10$, and a loss of surface precipitation is found in terms of the peak value and the reduction of the precipitating areas.
 Higher ice concentrations lead to a larger coverage of ice clouds and higher cloud tops for the most vigorous convective cells.
-In constrast, the total ice thickness is almost insensitive to CIBU.
-An increase of cloud ice mass with 475 N{sg} is balanced by a slight decrease of the precipitating ice (aggregates and graupels).
+In contrast, the total ice thickness is almost insensitive to CIBU.
+An increase of cloud ice mass with \mathcal{N}{sg} is balanced by a slight decrease of the precipitating ice (aggregates and graupel).